EiffelSoftware/EiffelStudio/Src/Delivery/scripts/spec/macosx/README.md

 Files needed by macosx delivery in addition to usual unix delivery script files.

-# eiffel-launcher
+# launcher
-Script to launch eiffel studio from Finder
+- Script to launch eiffel studio from OSX Finder